 Letitia Quesenberry explores subtlety and obscurity to investigate vision’s ambiguities.
 Her artistic concerns involve the cultivation of an aesthetic inscrutability, a form of optical veiling that destabilizes perception.
 To this end, she has worked with drawing, painting, photography, video, text-based installations and light itself.
 Through formal play of materials, surfaces and technologies, her work frequently considers the many ways in which certainty is elusive and ambiguity is compelling.

-Quesenberry has had solo exhibitions at Pieter PASD, Los Angeles; Rockford University; and Smack Mellon, Brooklyn.
-Her work has also been included in exhibitions at 21C Museums, Louisville/ Cincinnati/ Bentonville; Indianapolis Museum of Contemporary Art; Kentucky Museum of Art and Craft, Louisville; Pierogi Gallery, New York; Rare Gallery, New York; the Speed Art Museum, Louisville; and the US Ambassador Residence, Stockholm.
+Quesenberry has had solo exhibitions at Rockford University; Pieter PASD, Los Angeles and Smack Mellon, Brooklyn.
+Her work has also been included in exhibitions at 21C Museums, Louisville/ Cincinnati/ Bentonville; Indianapolis Museum of Contemporary Art; KMAC, Louisville; Pierogi Gallery, New York; Rare Gallery, New York; the Speed Art Museum, Louisville; and the US Ambassador Residence, Stockholm.
 Her work is included in the collections of the Speed Art Museum and 21C Museum.
 Large-scale commissions include scenic design for two productions by the Louisville Ballet.
-Quesenberry is the recipient of the Kentucky Arts Council Al Smith Fellowship (2004), Efroymson Contemporary Arts Fellowship (2008), and Great Meadows Foundation Artists Professional Development Grant (2016).
+Quesenberry is the recipient of the Kentucky Arts Council Al Smith Fellowship (2004), Efroymson Contemporary Arts Fellowship (2008), and Great Meadows Foundation Artists Professional Development Grant (2016 / 2018).
 She lives and works in Louisville, KY.